BiaPy

 Docker Engine is available for Windows, macOS, and Linux, through Docker Desktop.
 For instructions on how to install Docker Desktop, see:

 • To use BiaPy via the command line, you will need to set up a conda environment.
-To do this, you will first need to install Anaconda/Miniconda.
-For detailed installation instructions based on your operating system, please see the following links: Windows, macOS and Linux.
+To do this, you will first need to install Conda.
 Then you need to create a conda environment through a terminal:

 conda create -n BiaPy_env python=3.10